dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

 [Global options](/tools/pub/cmd#global-options).

 `--offline`
-: Uses locally cached packages instead of accessing the network.
+: Use locally cached packages instead of accessing the network.

 `--no-offline`
-: Connects to the network to check for hosted dependencies.
+: Connect to the network to check for hosted dependencies.
 This is the default setting.

 `--dry-run` or `-n`
-: Reports what dependencies would change but would not change any.
+: Report what dependencies would change but would not change any.

 <aside class="alert alert-info" markdown="1">